Neeraj-gupta2005/php_repository/README.md

 2. Set up a web server environment (e.g., Apache, Nginx) with PHP and MySQL support.

-3. Import the database schema provided in the `database.sql` file to set up the required database tables.
+3. Import the database schema provided in the `table.sql` file to set up the required database tables.

 4. Configure the database connection settings in the appropriate files (e.g., `connection.php`).